Jarrett Lee: 2011 season

 Following the Alabama game, the two quarterbacks were expected to rotate going forward; however, Lee saw very little playing time.
 The decision to give the starting role back to Jordan Jefferson was not without some controversy, and was questioned by some media and fans throughout the rest of the season.

 This criticism reached a peak after the rematch loss to Alabama in the National Championship game, where Lee did not enter the game despite a poor performance by Jefferson.
 LSU finished the game as the only team in BCS championship history to not score a point.
-This caused heated exchanges from some fans and media, with the sharpest public criticism coming from Bobby Hebert in a post-game outburst where he demanded to know why Miles did not put Lee into the game.
-Most people believe that Bobby Hebert’s embarrassing tantrum was motivated by the fact that Bobby Hebert’s son, T-Bob, did not play in the game.
+This caused heated exchanges from some fans and media, with the sharpest public criticism coming from former NFL quarterback Bobby Hebert in a post-game outburst where he demanded to know why Miles did not put Lee into the game.
+It was theorized that Hebert's rant was further motivated by the fact his son, offensive lineman T-Bob who started 26 games over the past three seasons, did not play in the game.

 Lee finished the 2011 season with a passer rating of 152.0.
 Lee was selected by ESPN as the All-SEC senior team quarterback.

-A week after the BCS title game, Lee was invited to play in The Casino Del Sol All Star Game in Tucson.
-In the game, Lee finished 13 of 18 for 176 yards with 2 touchdowns and no interceptions.
-Lee played his second All-Star game in less than 1 week in The NFLPA Collegiate Bowl.
-In that game, Lee completed 2 of 6 passes for 36 yards, including a 13-yard touchdown pass to Isaiah Thomas.
+A week after the BCS title game, Lee was invited to play in the Casino del Sol College All-Star Game in Tucson.
+He finished 13 of 18 for 176 yards with two touchdowns and no interceptions.
+Lee played his second all-star game in less than a week at the NFLPA Collegiate Bowl, where he completed 2 of 6 passes for 36 yards, including a 13-yard touchdown pass to Isaiah Thomas.